 Forcibly transferring children of the group to another group

 Children as young as six were forcibly removed from their homes.
 From the moment they crossed the threshold of the school they were thrust into a harsh, unforgiving, linguistically and culturally alien world.
-Punishment was often severe, sexual, physical and psychological abuse common.
+Punishment was often severe, and sexual, physical and psychological abuse was common.
 The legacy of the trauma those children suffered is carried forth through the generations.

 A frequent extension of the “residential schools are ancient history” myth is the question “Why can’t they just get over it?”

 Senator Murray Sinclair, former head of the Truth and Reconciliation Commission, made these comments in regard to a fellow senator who posed the same question: